LitBits Audiobooks

 I heard stories and secrets told.

-I traipsed the house that they called home.
+I traipsed the house that I called home.

 Shivers on my skin like frost,